neo4j-devtools/graph-app-starter/README.md

 **For packages graph applications**

-Neo4j Desktop scans `package.json` for the fields `name`, `homepage`, and `description` to show the values of these fields on the UI.
+Neo4j Desktop scans `manifest.json` for the fields `neo4jDesktop`, `name`, `description`, `icons`, and `homepage` to show the values of these fields on the UI.
-To customize the look of the graph app inside Neo4j Desktop - include an icon to the distribution and add `icons` property to the `package.json`.
+To customize the look of the graph app inside Neo4j Desktop - include an icon to the distribution and add `icons` property to the `manifest.json`.

+*Note:* The paths should be relative to the location of the manifest file where they are specified:
-*Note:* The path to icon should be relative to the graph app root.
+- If they are specified in `package.json`, their src should be relative to the graph app root.
+- If they are specified in `dist/manifest.json` their src should be relative to the `dist/` folder.

 Icon type could be any image type, or inline data URI.
 Example:
 ```json
 {